 For a gene cluster responsible for the biosynthesis of lipopolysaccharides (LPS), E. coli O127:H6 E2348/69 shares three genes with the reference strain that differentiate from the other 4 pathogenic strains (Fig. 2c).
 For another gene cluster of related function, the E. coli O127:H6 E2348/69 also shows a strain-specific duplication event of two genes involved in colanic acid (CA) synthesis (wcaH and wcaG, denoted by a purple dash line in Fig. 2d).
 It has been demonstrated that CA can modify lipopolysaccharide (LPS) generating a novel form (M{LPS}) which may enhance survival of E. coli in different ways [18].
-The two wcaH genes in E. coli O127:H6 E2348/69, may even though they share high similarity (99.1% identity) confer the strain with different functional potentials for CA formation and thereby novel survival mechanisms.
+The two wcaH genes in E. coli O127:H6 E2348/69 may result in different functions for CA formation and novel survival mechanisms, despite sharing a high degree of similarity (99.1% identity).
 In addition, the German outbreak E. coli O104:H4 str.
 2011C-3493 shares identical nodes and edges in the flagellar-related gene cluster (Fig. 2a) and the O antigen-related gene cluster with a historical E. coli 55989 (Fig. 2d), suggesting a close evolutionary relationship between these strains as previously reported [19,20].